ioana-st/ioana.work/docs/portfolio.md

 -   ## 🎹 WordPress Maintenance

-    Documentation for the WordPress back-end of [MariaRadutu.com](https://www.mariaradutu.com/), a pianist's personal website.
-I set up the site and documented it so that the artist could update it herself.
+    Documentation for the WordPress back-end of a personal website.

     [:octicons-arrow-right-24: **Link**](portfolio/wordpress.md)